Close Menu

 SpaceX’s Florida marine engineers and technicians have extensively upgraded two recovery vessels over the past three months.
 Typically only accessories to Falcon 9 drone ship recoveries, they will soon play mission-critical roles in Crew Dragon’s operational transport and recovery of NASA astronauts.

-Recently the company accomplished an activity by landing helicopter and loaded patients in it.
+Recently, the company accomplished an activity by landing a helicopter and loading patients in it.
 The ship is doing rehearsals of how the aircraft will take astronauts to a nearby hospital.
 The facility will also have doctors and paramedics on board to take care of the crew members.

 The first flight of SpaceX’s Crew Dragon is slated for January 2019.
 And the Crew Dragon will be empty for that mission.
 But if the vehicle’s key systems check out okay, the uncrewed test flight will then be followed by a crewed one scheduled for June 2019.